2. Symmetry-Reduced Energy Pre-screening (Scanning)

 Sampling allows the scan to explore large configuration spaces that would otherwise be infeasible to enumerate.

-Energy Model and Parallel Evaluation
+Energy Evaluation and Parallel Execution

 Key points:

-• only the energy is predicted (fast screening)
+• only energies are predicted (fast screening)

 Selection of Top-k Candidates